JGRennison/OpenTTD-patches/README.md

 * Minimum town distance [imported](https://www.tt-forums.net/viewtopic.php?f=33&t=33625) (added in v0.18.0)

+* Add setting for alternative transfer payment mode. (added in v0.19.0)
+  Calculate leg payment as a journey from the source to the transfer station, minus previous transfers.
+  This is to more fairly distribute profits between transfer vehicles and avoid large negative payments on the final leg.

+* Level crossing improvements (added in v0.19.0)
+  * Prevent road vehicles from being stopped on level crossings.
+  * Add setting to enable improved level crossing safety.

 * Performance improvements
   * Improve dedicated server performance.
 Up to approximately 2.5x faster. (added in v0.8.1)
   * Improve cargodest link graph calculation performance.
 Up to approximately 2x faster. (~1.3x faster in v0.8.1, further improvements in v0.17.2)